James Anthony Ellis

 It wasn’t a strong regret or an intense fear.
 I just had this nagging curiosity.
 Did I take the time to thank my father directly so that he received my gratitude?
 Did he get it?
 He didn’t really acknowledge much of my expression throughout the years.
 There were no big indications that what I had said or wrote over the years were taken in.

-Oh sure there were times where I offered a fleeting verbal “thanks” for this and that.
-But did I really make it clear – all he did for me, all the support he gave me over the years?
+Oh sure there were times of my fleeting “thanks” for this and that.
+But did I really make it clear – all he did for me, all the support he gave me in my drive to be the man I wanted to be?

 I drove off from that hospital and went straight to the Huntington Beach home in which he lived for 60 years, the home in which I grew up.
 On the drive, I again had that nagging thought – did I thank my father directly?